openmindednewby/cSharpInterviewPrep/practice/questions.md

 Use these prompts while working through the [prep plan](../prep-plan.md).
 Aim to answer out loud and capture key points in your notes.

+For the organized, topic-by-topic version, start with the [Practice Index](index.md).
+This file remains as an all-in-one prompt list so none of the original questions are lost.

 ---

 ## LINQ & Collections